Products of manifolds with fibered corners: Ordered corners

 \section{Ordered corners}

 \begin{defn} The category of \emph{manifolds with ordered corners} is as follows: \begin{itemize} \item An \emph{object} is a manifold with corners $X$ equipped with a partial order on the set

-of its boundary hypersurfaces along with its interior---considered for our purposes as an `honorary boundary hypersurface'---with the property that every pair of faces in $\Mtot(X)$ which meet are comparable with respect to the order; equivalently, incomparable faces must be disjoint.
-In particular every element must be comparable to $X \in \M 0(X)$.
+of principal faces, with the property that every pair of faces in $\Mtot(X)$ which meet are comparable with respect to the order; equivalently, incomparable faces must be disjoint.
+In particular every element of $\Mtot(X)$ is comparable to $X \in \M 0(X)$.
+Recall that we use the notation